 - to give practical guidance on how to achieve these objectives

 - to set goals to work towards a sustainable tourism sector

 Our Responsible Tourism Policy is issued to our local operators in all destinations.
-The policy is constantly being reviewed and we welcome feedback from all sources which may enable us to perform better in this field.
+The policy is constantly being reviewed and we welcome feedback from all sources, so we can keep on improving our approach to responsible tourism.
 We will provide regular and on-going training in the principles and practices of responsible tourism, both to our office staff and those employed directly or indirectly around the world.
 We encourage our partners to inform us about new ideas and new tourist products.

-We are aware that wherever we go we are having an impact on the environment.
-We endeavour to minimise this impact and, where possible, engage in projects and activities that not only make the environment sustainable but contribute to improving it.
+We are aware that wherever we operate, we have an impact on the environment.
+We aim to minimise the carbon footprint of our operations as much as possible.
+We engage in projects and activities that not only help us and our stakeholders to operate more sustainably, but also contribute to improving the environment.

 We run our office in a responsible manner by using fair-trade products, reducing our energy usage, as well as recycling.
 By developing our website and electronic literature, we limit the amount of paper materials we produce.